-Her third comedy CD, Why Is The Fat One Always Angry, is her most challenging work and brings together comedy and tragedy in a devastating style that has become Kelli’s signature.
-Kelli is regularly booked at nursing conferences, hospice employee events and sexual assault awareness days.
+Kelli is regularly booked at places not typically associated with stand-up comedy: nursing conferences, hospice employee events and sexual assault awareness days.
 Kelli’s personal history, years of working as a registered nurse, and political and emotional sensitivity makes her niche of “entertaining the tormented” the perfect fit.

-It’s true that Kelli attempted to be a normal, everyday comedy club comic.
-After a rather a ludicrous and potentially dangerous interaction with a broken bottle wielding homophobe in the parking lot of Philadelphia’s Comedy Cabaret, Kelli talked with friends who were indie musicians and realized that alternative venues were going to be more open to her brand of progressive comedy and she began booking herself at prides, women’s festivals, coffehouses, listening rooms and even once (once) a livestock festival.
+It’s true that Kelli attempted to be a normal, everyday comedy club comic early in her career.
+After a rather a ludicrous and potentially dangerous interaction with a broken bottle wielding homophobe in the parking lot of Philadelphia’s Comedy Cabaret, Kelli talked with friends who were indie musicians and realized that alternative venues were going to be more open to her brand of progressive comedy and she began booking herself at prides, women’s festivals, coffeehouses, listening rooms and even once (once) a livestock festival.

-Kelli released her first CD “I am NOT a 12 Year Old Boy” in 2005. (buy it here) It has been in regular rotation on Sirius Radio’s mainstream comedy channel since shortly after its release.
+Kelli first and second CDs “I am NOT a 12 Year Old Boy” and “Almost Pretty” are available for digital sale here.
+Both are in regular rotation on Sirius Radio’s mainstream comedy channel and Pandora’s Margaret Cho station.